microsoft/ROS-bonsai-connector/samples/turtlebot3_bonsai/README.md

 ## Building and Running the Training Simulator Locally

-1. In a command line shell (ex: PowerShell, bash), navigate to the `samples/` directory and run the following command:
+1. In a command line shell (ex: PowerShell, bash), navigate to the `samples/` directory with `cd ROS-bonsai-connector\samples\` and run the following command:

     `docker image build -f turtlebot3_bonsai/Dockerfile . -t <image name> --build-arg MODE=train --build-arg WORLD=<world>`